 Manley herself turned heads effortlessly.
 "She was such a finelooking lady," says Buck O'Neil, a legendary Negro leaguer who played for and later managed the Kansas City Monarchs.
 "She bought her clothes downtown, New York City.
-Of course she had to have style to keep up with us Negro league ballplayers.
-This was a dress-up era."
-Box seats inside Newark's Ruppert Stadium went for \$1.25; for 75 cents, there you were, take a seat anywhere, at the old ballgame.
+Of course she had to have style to keep up with us Negro league ballhitting the road.
+"Washington, D.C., always was our best out-of-town stop," during the war, Manley wrote in her memoir.
+"Griffith Stadium played host to 27,000 paid admissions for the opening game in '42 . . .
+During the first year of the War, our home attendance in Newark was low . . . but we finished the season with a nifty profit thanks to a rather brisk road

 With the beginning of World War II, however, the Negro leagues suffered.
 Star players were off to the war.
 Stadium attendance dropped.
 The Manleys wondered whether they'd be able to keep the team going.
-Effa's idea for solvency lay in hitting the road.
+Effa's idea for solvency lay in